PBorocz/raindrop-io-py/README.md

 This is a fork of [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) from [Atsuo Ishimoto](https://github.com/atsuoishimoto).
 I needed a few additions and desired a simple terminal-based UI for interactive work with Raindrop itself.

+This is NOT ready for use yet!
+We're still learning the foibles of creating a repository for public use.

 ## Requirements

 - Requires Python 3.10 or later.